Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has. —Margaret Mead

 Here comes the time-consuming part: decluttering your makeup.
 I’ve found that it’s easiest to set rules before beginning my purging.
 More on this in a bit.

-If you have a busy schedule or a ton of product, begin decluttering your products with one drawer, shelf, or cabinet at a time.
-If you’re already somewhat organized, start by makeup category.
+If you have a busy schedule or a ton of products, begin decluttering your products with one drawer, shelf, or cabinet at a time.
+If you’re already somewhat organized, start with makeup category.